Halo-independent bounds on Inelastic Dark Matter: WIMP--nucleus scattering

 \subsection{Capture in the Sun}

 WIMPs can be gravitationally captured in the Sun through their inelastic scattering ($\chi + T \rightarrow \chi^\prime + T$) off the nuclear targets in its interior.
 The captured WIMPs can annihilate in pairs to produce several final states among which only a flux of energetic neutrinos can escape the solar plasma and be detected on Earth.
-In this work we assume that the capture and annihilation processes are in equilibrium, implying $\Gamma_\odot$ = $C_\odot / 2$, where $C_\odot$ and $\Gamma_\odot$ are the WIMP capture and annihilation rates respectively.
-In such a case the neutrino flux from WIMP annihilations in the Sun is determined by the capture rate, which in the optically thin limit is given by~\cite{idm_sun_Catena_2018, idm_sun_Shu_2010, idm_sun_Menon_2009, idm_sun_Nussinov_2009}:
+The bounds on the neutrino flux from the Sun constrain the WIMP annihilation rate, given by: